-- Non-Users (lower rates are better) count of people with insurance coverage, but without a CO APCD claim during the year (ACG Resource Utilization Band level 0).
+- Non-Users count of people with insurance coverage who have no CO APCD claims during the year (people who fall under ACG Resource Utilization Band level 0).
 This measure indicates people with insurance who are not using their insurance.
-This count also includes people who do not have enough diagnostic information on their claims to be accurately classified into the appropriate resource use category. - Healthy Users (higher rates are better) count of people whose diagnostic information contains only data about preventive services and minor conditions during the year (ACG Resource Utilization Band level 1).
+This count also includes people who do not have enough diagnostic information on their claims to be accurately classified into the appropriate resource use category. - Healthy Users count of people whose diagnostic information contains only data about preventive services and minor conditions during the year (people who fall under ACG Resource Utilization Band level 1).
 This measure indicates people who are "healthy" and use their health insurance for well-visits, preventive and minor acute care.